ShashiS07/InsuredMine/README.md

 - In This project, we can also perform CRUD operations for Users, Accounts and  Policies
 # For Running this project

--To install packages do *npm i* in terminal
+- To install packages do *npm i* in terminal

-###API's
+### API's

--CRUD Api's(POST,GET,PUT,DELETE) for Users,Accounts,Policy
+- CRUD Api's(POST,GET,PUT,DELETE) for Users,Accounts,Policy
--One more Api i.e POST for uploading/attaching CSV file to mongoDb and also insert documents into Collections(Agent,User,Policy,User_Accounts) accoringly.
+- One more Api i.e POST for uploading/attaching CSV file to mongoDb and also insert documents into Collections(Agent,User,Policy,User_Accounts) accoringly.

 # Endpoints

-server is running on "localhost:4000/*
+- server is running on "localhost:4000/*

 - To import csv file and inserts documents  in mongoDb use- "localhost:4000//importcsv"

-Note:- Send file through form-data.
+## Note:- Send file through form-data.

 # EndPoints for User